mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Asking myself these two questions made a huge difference in my readership.
 In 2019, my articles attracted an average of 5,000 readers in their first week.
 In 2020, this jumped to 25,000.
 Eight of my nine blog posts reached the front page of Hacker News, and four of them reached the #1 slot.

 ## Lessons learned

+### Product market fit is magic

+There's a term that's popular in the startup community: product-market fit.
+It means that you built a product that matches the needs of a critical mass of users.
+People talk about it the way they talk about finding true love, and now I understand why.

+The first two and a half years of working on my own, I was grinding away to grow my little businesses.
+Last year, Cory Zue inspired me to take bigger swings and go for something that earned serious money from the start rather than pursue businesses that were earning me $0.01 per user.

+With TinyPilot, there's clearly product market fit, and it's such a different experience.
+It feels like the product drives the business, and I'm just along for the ride.
+There have been many months where I felt like I made big mistakes in managing the business, and it continued growing anyway.

+I thought earning $10,000 per month would be an order of magnitude harder than earning $1,000, but it's significantly easier.
+TinyPilot feels like it just grows on its own.
+Maybe that's an illusion because I am thinking strategically about how to develop the product, but it feels like it has this momentum of its own.

 ### There's no shame in seeking product-founder fit